streitl/validyna/README.md

 # ecodyna - Ecological Dynamics
-Code for my MSc thesis research
+Code for my MSc thesis research at EPFL and UofT